AAI Avalanche Level 1 Course by Certified Guides

 - Stability tests and assessment

-- Rescue drills
+- Rescue skills and drills

 - Team structure and roles